PlayResonance/minigames/README.md

 Welcome to the world of Resonance!
 Explore a variety of captivating mini-games that will challenge your skills and contribute to your adventures within the Resonance universe.

+These games are in progress, they will undergo many changes, may be removed or replaced with other minigames.
+They simply serve as an example for the aesethic we are trying to provide.

 ## [Bonk Out](https://github.com/PlayResonance/minigames/blob/main/bonkout.md)

 Test your reflexes and aim in this classic brick-breaking game.
 Destroy all the blocks to unlock secret passages and discover hidden treasures.